deloarts/pytia-property-manager/docs/SAMPLE_FILES.md

 restrictions.strict_project | `bool` | If set to `true` the project number must be present in the **workspace** file, otherwise the changes to the properties cannot be saved.
 If no workspace file is found, or no **projects** list-item is inside the workspace file, then this is omitted, and any project number can be written to the documents properties. restrictions.strict_machine | `bool` | If set to `true` the machine number must be present in the **workspace** file, otherwise the changes to the properties cannot be saved.
 If no workspace file is found, or no **machine** item is inside the workspace file, then this is omitted, and any machine number can be written to the documents properties.
-Further, if set to `true`, an existing machine number (a value that is already present in the documents properties) will be overwritten with the value from the workspace file. restrictions.enable_information | `bool` | If set to `true` the user will see the notifications from the **information.json** file. separators.bought | `str` | The separator that is used for the bought nomenclature. separators.metadata | `str` | The separator that is used to distinguish the metadata from the name of a material. nomenclature.made | `str` | The nomenclature for made parts or products.
+Further, if set to `true`, an existing machine number (a value that is already present in the documents properties) will be overwritten with the value from the workspace file. restrictions.enable_information | `bool` | If set to `true` the user will see the notifications from the **information.json** file. verification.require_project | `bool` | If set to `true` the user can't save changes, if the project number is unset. verification.require_machine | `bool` | If set to `true` the user can't save changes, if the machine number is unset. verification.require_revision | `bool` | If set to `true` the user can't save changes, if the revision number is unset. separators.bought | `str` | The separator that is used for the bought nomenclature. separators.metadata | `str` | The separator that is used to distinguish the metadata from the name of a material. nomenclature.made | `str` | The nomenclature for made parts or products.